 For smaller debts, the IRS may not require an explanation of your financial situation.
 However, depending on the amount owed, the IRS will ask for detailed answers and documents.
 You must also meet certain criteria to start negotiations, such as not being in bankruptcy proceedings, having filed all required tax returns, and not having a previous installment agreement.

-The IRS offers long-term and short-term payment options.
+The IRS offers both long-term and short-term payment options, depending on your debt amount and repayment timeline.

 Individuals: